Luisg882/Mildew-Detection-in-Cherry-Leaves/README.md

 1. Log in to Heroku and create an app.
 2. Select GitHub as the deployment method.
 3. Choose the `mildew-detection-in-cherry-leafs` repository.
+4. Change heroku version from terminal to stack 20.
-4. Deploy the project from the main branch.
+5. Deploy the project from the main branch.

 ## Main Data Analysis and Machine Learning Libraries